-Pulled pork tacos gently seasoned with tomato sauce with a hint of orange and lime.
-Pork roast is slow roasted, shredded and then tossed in a flavorful the citrus spiked sauce.
-So good, all you need is a dollop of sour cream and a slice of avocado to make a great taco.
-This is a great way to feed a hungry taco crowd.
+Slow Cooker Pulled pork tacos gently seasoned with tomato sauce with a hint of orange and lime.
+Pork is shredded and then tossed in a flavorful the citrus spiked sauce.
+So good, all you need is a dollop of sour cream and a slice of avocado to make a great pork taco.
+This is a great way to feed a hungry taco party crowd.

 I had a can of tomato sauce, some Boyajian Pure Orange Oil in the fridge, banana leaves in the freezer and some lingering Vidalia onions in the basement.